Hands typing on a laptop while working on copy for a private practice therapist website

 Portrait of a woman with short black hair, makeup, wearing hoop earrings, a silver necklace, and a white embroidered blouse, standing against a gray background.

 I handle the hard part.
 You show up, answer my questions, and trust the process.
-We finish with clear messaging and a website you're actually proud to share and speaks to your ideal clients.
+We finish with clear messaging and a website you're proud to share.
+One that actually speaks to the clients you want to work with.

 STILL ON THE FENCE